mossi8amk/deej_MZ/README.md

   ```
 - handling muting individual channels Arduino side (middle position of SPDT switches)
 - LEDs will be used to display muted state (on) or operational state (off).
 Blinking to indicate alternative output might be added later.

+Files for custom PCB design and 3D printed case will be provided later.